 Building a beautiful Pangenome

-Now, with new “long-read” tech, they can “see every crater, every color, from something that only had the blurriest understanding of before.”
-And making thrilling discoveries: “researchers have uncovered more than 100 new genes that may be functional and have identified millions of genetic variations between people.
+With long-read tech, scientists can “see every crater, every color, from something that only had the blurriest understanding of before.”
+And make thrilling discoveries, “researchers have uncovered more than 100 new genes that may be functional and have identified millions of genetic variations between people.
 Some of those differences probably play a role in diseases.”

 Put them together, and voila!
 Pulling data from a wide variety of sources will take years to sort and analyze.
-No more, just one Reference Genome.
-What started twenty years ago will expand into a worldwide compilation of hundreds of data sets for a unified representation of the human species — a beautiful Pangenome.
+The result won’t be just one Reference Genome.
+What started more than twenty years ago with “the one” will expand into a worldwide compilation of hundreds of data sets — beautiful Pangenomes for a unified representation of the human species.

 The image at the top is an imaginary interpretation of the diversity of the human species.
 Like a flowering garden under a multi-colored sky, your genome holds undiscovered variety, offering a treasure of possibilities.